iLeaksy/iLeaksy/README.md

 - ❓ Ask me about anything related to FiveM development & LUA.

-- ⚡ Fun fact: I drink more coffee than i work on code.
+- ⚡ Fun fact: I don't know what im doiing 90% of the time, the code just works.

 <br/>